hazelcast/hazelcast-client-protocol/README.md

 For example, for `java`, `CustomTypeFactory.createCustomType1(paramName1, paramName2)` method is called.
 You need to add the `CustomType1 createCustomType1(boolean paramName1, String paramName2)` method to the `CustomTypeFactory` class on the Hazelcast side.

-For the parameters of the custom type definition, an extra step is required for the `enum` types.
+For the parameters of the custom type definition, an extra step is required for the enum types.
-`enum`s are represented as integers in the protocol level.
-So, you need to specify how to convert `enum` type to integer by adding an encoder method to the `FixedSizeTypesCodec` for the enum type.
+Enums are represented as integers in the protocol level.
+So, you need to specify the type as `int` in the protocol definition and add an `encodeInt` method to the `FixedSizeTypesCodec` for the enum type that performs the conversion if the enums are not represented by integers in the language you try to generate codecs for.
-Also, you need to set `returnWithFactory` to `true` and add a factory method as described above.
-In the factory method, you will receive an integer for the `enum` and be expected to convert it to your `enum` type and construct the object with it.
+Also, you need to set `returnWithFactory` to `true` and add a factory method as described above if the conversion from enum type to int is required.
+In the factory method, you will receive an integer for the enum and be expected to convert it to your enum type and construct the object with it.

 Custom type definitions are also validated against a [schema](/schema/custom-codec-schema.json).
 See the [Schema Validation](#schema-validation) section for details of the validation.